Protests sweep Lebanon as fury at ruling elite grows

-BEIRUT (Reuters) - Tens of thousands of protesters blocked roads, burned tyres and marched across Lebanon for a second day on Friday, demanding the removal of a political elite they accuse of looting the economy to the point of breakdown.
+BEIRUT (Reuters) - Tens of thousands of angry protesters blocked roads, burned tires and marched across Lebanon for a second day on Friday, demanding the removal of a political elite they accuse of looting the economy to the point of breakdown.

+Addressing protesters, Prime Minister Saad al-Hariri blamed his rivals in government for obstructing reforms that could have resolved the economic crisis and gave them a 72-hour deadline to stop blocking him, otherwise he hinted he may resign.

 Lebanon’s biggest protests in a decade are reminiscent of the 2011 Arab revolts that toppled four presidents.
-They brought people from all sects and walks of life on to the streets, holding banners and chanting slogans calling on the government of Prime Minister Saad al-Hariri to resign.
+They have brought people from all sects and walks of life on to the streets, holding banners and chanting slogans calling on Hariri’s government to resign.

+“There are those who placed obstacles in front of me since the government was formed, and in the face of all the efforts that I have proposed for reform,” Hariri said, without naming names.

+“Whatever the solution, we no longer have time and I am personally giving myself only a little time.
+Either our partners in government and in the nation give a frank response to the solution, or I will have another say.

 At sunset, protesters poured through the villages and towns of Lebanon’s south, north and east as well as the capital Beirut.
 No political leader, Muslim or Christian, was spared their wrath.

-Across the country, they chanted for top leaders, including President Michel Aoun, Prime Minister Saad al-Hariri and Parliament Speaker Nabih Berri to step down.
+Across the country, they chanted for leaders, including President Michel Aoun, Hariri and Parliament Speaker Nabih Berri, to step down.

 The mood was a mixture of rage, defiance and hope.

-A security source said one protester was killed and four wounded after the bodyguards of a former member of parliament fired into the air in the northern city of Tripoli.
+A security source said two protesters were killed and four wounded after the bodyguards of a former member of parliament fired into the air in the northern city of Tripoli.

-Fires burned in the street of Beirut.
-Pavements were littered with smashed glass and torn billboards.
-Demonstrators reached the edge of Aoun’s palace in Baabda.
+Fires burned in the streets of Beirut.
+Pavements were littered with broken glass and torn billboards.
+Demonstrators came close to Aoun’s palace in Baabda.

-Addressing protesters from the presidential palace, Foreign Minister Gebran Bassil, Aoun’s son-in-law, said the government must work to stop corruption and avoid imposing new taxes.
+Addressing protesters from the presidential palace, Foreign Minister Gebran Bassil, Aoun’s son-in-law, also blamed other parties for blocking reforms, saying the government must work to stop corruption and avoid imposing new taxes.

 “Any alternative to the current government would be far worse and might lead the country into catastrophe and strife,” said Bassil, dismissing calls for the administration to resign.